Nobuko Albery: 1987–2002: Japan Amarant Society

 Albery wrote of her experiences with the menopause and HRT in the women's magazine Fujin Kōron, her school friend being the publication's assistant editor.
 The article was released in September 1990, and the magazine's offices were subsequently overwhelmed with telephone inquiries as readers sought further information regarding the menopause and HRT.
-Albery also discussed the issue with Akio Morita, the founder of Sony, whom she had come to be a close friend and confidant of during her early career, when she would be expected to secure tickets for him and his wife to sold out Broadway shows.
+Albery also discussed the issue with Akio Morita, the founder of Sony, with whom she had come to be a close friend and confidant during her early career, when she would be expected to secure tickets for him and his wife to sold out Broadway shows.
 Through Morita, Albery gained an introduction to the Minister of Health, Labour and Welfare.
-For reasons that remain unclear to Albery, the Japan Amarant Society also came to advised and represented by Tōhō's lawyer.
-She also enlisted her family to aid in the administration of the Society: from Monte Carlo Albery wrote and illustrated the Amarant Newsletter, which was printed in Tokyo; her family managed membership fees, distribution and outreach from their home in Aishiya.
+For reasons that remain unclear to Albery, the Japan Amarant Society also came to be advised and represented by Tōhō's lawyer.
+She also enlisted her family to aid in the administration of the Society: from Monte Carlo, Albery wrote and illustrated the Amarant Newsletter, which was printed in Tokyo; her family managed membership fees, distribution and outreach from their home in Aishiya.

 Albery engaged journalists at the Grand Prince Hotel Akasaka and International House of Japan in Roppongi but found little success in publicising her Society through the Japanese press.
 The English-language newspaper The Japan Times published an article entitled 'Braving the Last Taboo', however the publication's readership were not Albery's target demographic.

 Albery directed the Society to establish the Menopōzu Workshops, rendering menopause in katakana as Menopōzu, on the advice of Morita, to attract international sponsorship and avoid the stigma around its equivalent Japanese term.
 Albery found such sponsorship in Mochida Pharmaceutical, a company which had been researching HRT since the Meiji era.
 The Mochida company offered the Society free use of Luke Hall, a 170-seat lecture theatre and the aid of its staff.
-Albery also enlisted her friend, the actress Ineko Arima, to voice a Japanese version of the English Amarant Trust’s information video, though she was unable to follow through on this commitment due to her production schedule.
+Albery also enlisted her friend, the actress Ineko Arima, to voice a Japanese version of the English Amarant Trust's informational video, though she was unable to follow through on this commitment due to her production schedule.